knpuniversity/symfony2-series/knpu/episode3/service-container.rst

 The ``@`` symbol tells the container that ``doctrine.orm.entity_manager`` isn't a string: it's another object inside the container.
-When the container creates a new instance of ``EventReportManager``, it'' pass the entity manager to it.
+When the container creates a new instance of ``EventReportManager``, it passes the entity manager to it.

 Re-run the ``container:debug`` console command: